vdods/sept-rs/sept-gui/notes.md

     -   Need top-level event handler which can intercept top-level commands.
 -   UTF8StringTerm line char view
     -   To-do
         -   Hit `"` to exit the string and go to the next element in whatever contains the string (this may not be well-defined depending on what that container is, e.g. a hash set).
-Should this go to the comma following the string, if it's in an ArrayTerm, so that one could type `,` to pass the comma and set the cursor to the next place?
-This would make it match what you're typing.
         -   Typing a literal `"` in the string by typing `\"`, and typing a literal `\` by typing `\\`
+        -   Maybe Backspace when at the first char in a string should delete the string (if it's empty; maybe it should be a config option for when the string is non-empty).
     -   Done
         -   Insertion mode typing
         -   Typing `\n`